Skip to main content

 I imagine that Why Do the Nations Rage? is not an easy book to see, especially if you're an American.
 Since I'm Canadian, I do feel one step removed from what could be loaded imagery and a provocative title (which is derived from Psalm 2:1).
 That being said, the material in this book is just as helpful for Christians of any other nationality because it is not limited to American content (which ties in nicely to what I wrote about the relationship between Canada and the U.S. earlier this week).

-Many thanks to SpeakeasyonTap for sending a digital copy of Why Do the Nations Rage? by David A. Ritchie for review consideration.
+Many thanks to SpeakeasyonTap for sending a complimentary copy of Why Do the Nations Rage? by David A. Ritchie for review consideration.
 All opinions are my own.
 Book Thoughts content is also posted on LibraryThing.

 Book Synopsis